nus-cs2103/website-base/_course-TIC2002/mid-semester-survey-results.md

 **:fas-comment: My comments:**

-The feedback for the module website is generally positive but I'm sure there are areas to improve.
+The feedback for the course website is generally positive but I'm sure there are areas to improve.
   I will continue to try and improve the website whenever I can.<br>
   In the meantime, I thank you for your patience with the website -- it's not easy to disseminate that much of information in a way that fits everyone's expectations %%(e.g., some prefer more content to be more 'visual' while others prefer minimalistic presentation)%%, and we realize that ==it is not easy for you to consume that much of information== either.

 </div>

 ---

 <a id="Q5"/>